Contractor Licenses & Permits for a Landscaping Business in Canada

 Obtaining extra licenses, such as pesticide application permits given by the Ministry of Sustainable Development, Environment, and Climate Change, may be required depending on the nature of your operation.
 Business licenses must be obtained from the Registrar des Entreprises.

-🅼🅱 Manitoba’s licensing and permit requirements
+🅼🅱 Manitoba’s licensingManitoba’st requirements

--> Other Canadian provinces’ licenses and permits requirements
+-> Other Canadian provinces’ licenses provinces’ requirements

 The licensing requirements for landscaping businesses vary by Canadian province, therefore it is crucial to learn about and comprehend the particular rules in your intended province.

-Have a suggestion?
+Do you have a suggestion?
 Contact us!

 Differences between provincial & federal incorporation

-Provincial vs federal incorporation
+provincial vs federal incorporation

 Source